Bijeljina massacre: Ethnic cleansing, mosque destruction, and detainment

 A "State Commission for the Free transfer of the Civilian Population" or "Commission for the Exchange of Population" was created and headed by Vojkan Đurković, a major in the SDG, and included Mauzer's Panthers.
-Its purpose was to completely expel all non-Serbs from Bijeljina. Đurković claimed that the Bosniaks had left voluntarily and said Bijeljina was "sacred Serbian land".
+Its purpose was to expel all non-Serbs from Bijeljina completely. Đurković claimed that the Muslims had left voluntarily and said Bijeljina was "sacred Serbian land".
 According to him "after a time, the [Bosnian Serb] People's Deputies, Milan Teslić and Vojo Kuprešanin, expanded the Commission in the name of the [Serb Democratic Party] Deputies Club, and later the Commission was approved by the Parliament of the Serbian Republic [of Bosnia and Herzegovina]."
 He explained that "travel [expulsion] was undertaken in the following manner: the State Commission for the Free Transfer of the Civilian Population had as its duty to inform the State Security Service of the Serbian Republic [of Bosnia and Herzegovina] (Republika Srpska) of that travel.
-The latter, by fax, would then pass that on to that ministry in the Republic of Serbia which has jurisdiction.
+The latter, by fax, would then pass that on to the ministry in the Republic of Serbia, which has jurisdiction.
 The transit [on to Hungary] would occur in broad daylight, at noon."
-Expulsions continued into 1994, and in July a "systematic program" was implemented with the goal of "expelling the remaining Bosniaks and extorting property and money from them". Đurković was promoted by Arkan to lieutenant colonel in 1995.
+Expulsions continued into 1994, and in July a "systematic program" was implemented with the goal of "expelling the remaining Muslims and extorting property and money from them". Đurković was promoted by Arkan to lieutenant colonel in 1995.
 Mauzer's Panthers later became a special unit of the VRS.
 Mauzer was killed in 2000.

 War crimes prosecution

 Bosnian courts have not filed any war crimes indictments for the massacre.
-In 2008, Branko Todorović, the President of the Helsinki Committee for Human Rights in Bijeljina, criticized the "lethargic" and "unacceptable behavior" of the Republika Srpska judiciary.
+In 2008, Branko Todorović, the President of the Helsinki Committee for Human Rights in Bijeljina, criticised the "lethargic" and "unacceptable behaviour" of the Republika Srpska judiciary.
 However, since 2003, the prosecution of war crimes has mostly been under the jurisdiction of the Court of Bosnia and Herzegovina.
 In 2000, the International Crisis Group named three individuals from Bijeljina as "potentially indictable for war crimes":